 Yamamoto outduels Darvish in historic matchup as Dodgers beat Padres 2-0 to reach NLCS

-Yamamoto allowed two hits over five innings for the Dodgers before being pulled after 63 pitches in a decisive Game 5 between heated NL West rivals who were meeting in a Division Series for the third time in five years.
+Yamamoto allowed two hits over five innings for the win, getting pulled after 63 pitches in a decisive Game 5 between heated NL West rivals who were meeting in a Division Series for the third time in five years.

+He signed a $325 million, 12-year deal in December, shortly after the Dodgers lured superstar Shohei Ohtani from the Los Angeles Angels with a record $700 million, 10-year contract.

-Shohei Ohtani and the Dodgers will play the wild-card New York Mets in the best-of-seven NLCS starting Sunday night in Los Angeles.
+Ohtani and the Dodgers will play the wild-card New York Mets in the best-of-seven NLCS starting Sunday in Los Angeles.

 The Padres’ big hitters went bust with their season on the line.
 Three-time batting champion Luis Arraez, Fernando Tatis Jr., Jurickson Profar and Manny Machado were 1 for 14 in Game 5 as Los Angeles pitchers retired their last 19 batters.

+“Everybody was picking them to win because we have no pitching, we can’t hit with runners in scoring position, this and that,” a soaked Kiké Hernández said.
+“We’re the ones popping bottles now.”

-San Diego went scoreless for the final 24 innings of the series, dropping the last two games after taking a 2-1 lead back home.
+San Diego’s powerful lineup went scoreless for the final 24 innings of the series, dropping the last two games after taking a 2-1 lead back home.

 Yamamoto and Darvish were the first Japanese-born starting pitchers to square off in major league playoff history.
 The 26-year-old Yamamoto was the fifth rookie to start a winner-take-all game in Dodgers history.